 The main focus is on the enterprise.
 Ping Identity has been used globally by large companies to secure their APIs.
-Axway has over 11,000 customers around the world to leverage technology in the integration space and customer engagement.
+Axway has over 11,000 customers around the world to leverage the technology in the integration space and customer engagement.
 Further, Axway helps customers manage their technology needs.

 API security challenges

 As the two companies discussed, the “API economy is growing at a large and expansive rate.”
-Ping Identity did a survey to find out how many people utilize their APIs and found that over “25 percent manage over 1,000 APIs, while 35 percent manage between 400 to 1000.”
+Ping Identity did a survey to find out how many people use their APIs and found that over “25 percent manage over 1,000 APIs, while 35 percent manage between 400 to 1000.”
 A problem that exists is that API Growth concerns play into the 45 percent of respondents.
 They are not confident in their ability to detect a malicious API attack.
 Further, 51 percent said that were not confident in their security team’s awareness of all APIs.
-API security challenges are indeed a big concern.
+API security challenges are a big concern.